 The courses listed below are for incoming students.
 If you are a current student, please refer to your program of study for the year you began your program.
 Your program of study can be found on MyDC.

-Courses and course descriptions are subject to change.
+Courses, course descriptions and delivery formats are subject to change.